ATLASConnect/tutorial-PythonCondor/README.md

 And simply run `python merge.py` when you're done to generate a png plot from the data.
 The code merges the output and then makes your plot.
 You can then simply copy it over to faxbox and view it online `cp hist_jet_AntiKt10LCTopo_E.png $HOME/faxbox/.` at http://faxbox.usatlas.org/user/kratsg/ and you're done (obviously replacing `kratsg` with your username).
 Here's a plot of the image that results:

 ![jet energies](hist_jet_AntiKt10LCTopo_E.png)

-# All Files in the Tutorial

-All of the files used in the tutorial can be found [here](http://faxbox.usatlas.org/user/kratsg/CondorPythonTest/).
-This github contains most of the files, but the larger files are in the faxbox.

 # FAQs